james-things/GildedRose-Java-Complete/README.md

 # GildedRose-Java

-An example refactoring of the "Gilded Rose Kata" Java edition, found at: https://github.com/emilybache/GildedRose-Refactoring-Kata
+An example refactoring of the "Gilded Rose Kata" Java edition, from: https://github.com/emilybache/GildedRose-Refactoring-Kata

 Some of the changes applied to the original code are: